PrimeAcademy/object-group-bonus-calculator/README.md

 - If they have an employee number with four digits, this means they have been with the company for longer than 15 years, and should receive an additional 5%.
 - However, if their annual income is greater than $65,000, they should have their bonus adjusted down 1%.
-- No bonus can be above 13% total.
+- No bonus can be above 13% or below 0% total.

 NOTE: You may abstract out this bonus calculation into a second function if you like, but this is not mandatory.